Five Stages of Child Development

 Summing up

 For every child, achieving developmental milestones at each successive stage is crucial.
 The above five stages of child development may differ among children.
-But children growing up in a healthy environment eventually develop pertinent abilities at each stage.
+However, children growing up in a healthy environment eventually develop pertinent abilities at each stage.

 DISCLAIMER: THIS BLOG/WEBSITE DOES NOT PROVIDE MEDICAL ADVICE